peteroupc/peteroupc.github.io/random.md

 <a id=Requirements></a>
 ### Requirements

-A cryptographic RNG implementation generates uniformly distributed random bits such that it would be at least cost-prohibitive for an outside party to guess prior unseen bits of the random sequence correctly with more than a 50% chance per bit, even with knowledge of the randomness-generating procedure, the implementation's internal state at the given point in time, and/or extremely many outputs of the RNG.
+A cryptographic RNG generates uniformly distributed random bits such that it would be cost-prohibitive for an outside party to correctly guess, with more than a 50% chance per bit, prior or future unseen outputs of that RNG after knowing how the RNG works and/or extremely many outputs of the RNG, or prior unseen outputs of that RNG after knowing the RNG's internal state at the given point in time.

 If a cryptographic RNG implementation uses a PRNG, the following requirements apply.